digitranslab/jumpstart/docs/versioned_docs/version-2.39.0/marketplace/plugins/plivo.md

 title: Plivo
 ---

-You can integrate your ToolJet application with Plivo for SMS functionality.
+You can integrate your JumpStart application with Plivo for SMS functionality.

 :::note
 Before following this guide, it is assumed that you have already completed the process of **[Using Marketplace plugins](/docs/marketplace/marketplace-overview#using-marketplace-plugins)**.